Susan Kare: Apple

-Her whimsical personality was essential to the infectiously budding culture and lore of the early Macintosh team, and infused into the product.
-She stunned the staff of accomplished pixel artists and engineers with her unexpectedly personable renditions of their portraits in the Mac's standard 32 × 32 pixel monochrome resolution for icons.
+She was also known for her whimsical personality and making pixel portraits of staff members as 32 × 32 pixel monochrome resolution icons.
 She and Steve Capps sewed a Jolly Roger pirate flag with a rainbow colored Apple logo eyepatch, as the christening brand of the new Macintosh headquarters at Bandley 3, embracing Steve Jobs' ethos "it's better to be a pirate than to join the Navy".
 Working as the only graphic designer in a diverse and articulate team of programmers and with Hertzfeld as the primary requester, she spent hours or days at a time developing a rich selection of graphics for the consensus-driven feedback loop for each GUI element.
 Jobs personally approved each of her main desktop icons.
 Kare participated heavily in the prerelease marketing campaign for the Macintosh in 1983 by posing for magazine photo shoots, appearing in television advertisements, and demonstrating the Mac on television talk shows.

 In only one year, she designed the core visual design language of the original Macintosh which launched in January 1984.
 This includes original marketing material and many typefaces and icons, some of which became patented.
 As a whole platform of their own, these designs comprise the first visual language for the identity of the Macintosh and for Apple's pioneering of graphical user interface (GUI) computing.